 Project duration: 01/2019-12/2021

-Funding: Supported by the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety
+Funding: Supported by the Federal Ministry for Economic Affairs and Energy

 Methods: Interviews, Workshops, Explorative Cost-Analysis

-The main objective of the FRESH-project is to bundle the battery capacities of a closed transport system with a fleet of heavy-duty vehicles to form a flexible offer that is optimized in the overall view of the system, taking into account the logistical requirements.
-The optimized combination of flexibility is based on forecasting methods, is carried out in a decentralized approach and extends existing approaches to autonomous control to a holistic autonomous flexibility management for fleet applications.
+The FRESH-project's main objective is to bundle the battery capacities of a closed transport system with a fleet of heavy-duty vehicles to form a flexible offer that is optimized in the overall view of the system, taking into account the logistical requirements.
+The optimized combination of flexibility is based on forecasting methods.
+It is carried out in a decentralized approach and extends existing approaches to autonomous control to holistic autonomous flexibility management for fleet applications.
 The system uses both historical and current measurement data from the existing comprehensive energy management system.

-Within the framework of the FRESH project, the SMRG takes over the task of analyzing the economic efficiency and estimating the transferability of the system for the provision of network control power.
+Within the framework of the FRESH project, the SMRG takes over the task of analyzing the economic efficiency and estimating the system's transferability for the provision of network control power.
 In the system, the battery capacities of a closed transport system, consisting of a fleet of Automated Guided Vehicles (AGVs), are to be bundled to provide network control power.
 In addition to technical aspects (hardware and software), this project also has an economic dimension (costs and revenues).
-Various factors such as battery wear, changes in electricity prices or predictability influence the economic efficiency of the system and are considered in the project.
+Various factors such as battery wear, changes in electricity prices, or predictability influence the system's economic efficiency and are considered in the project.

 Official Press Release – February 2019

 Deutschlandfunk reports on FRESH project – February 2019